ItsAndrexDev/ItsAndrexDev/README.md

 ## 🧠 About Me

-- 💻 Over **5 years of backend experience**, focused on performance and reliability
+- 💻 Over **5 years of Systems Developemtn**, focused on performance and reliability
 - 🐧 Daily driving **Arch Linux**, customized with **Hyprland** for a minimal yet powerful desktop
 - 🔒 Passionate about **privacy**, **self-hosting**, and **open-source software**
 - ☁️ Running multiple **home servers** for experiments, hosting, and personal infrastructure